ridcully99/mondrian/README.md

-# mondrian
-A simple replacement for Android Fragments
+# Vragments is Views instead of Fragments